 A grant is "an award of financial assistance to an eligible recipient in support of a proposed program."
 The term "grant" is used to describe awards of extramural support for projects submitted by faculty or staff.
-Grants for student financial aid are managed by Huston-Tillotson University Office of Financial Aid and are not included in this definition.
-Generally, the grant mechanism is used when the sponsor is not seeking immediate benefit for itself but is simply providing support for work initiated by the
+Grants for student financial aid are managed by Huston-Tillotson University Office of Financial Aid.

-Principal Investigator/Project Director (PI/PD).
-Grant recipients make no guarantees other than work will be done as described in the proposal and that good program management practices will be followed.
+Grant recipients make no guarantees other than work will be done as described in the proposal.
 If an agency wishes to award grants for research, training, or public service in a particular area, it will announce the availability of funds and invite interested parties to submit proposals.

 The grantor offers a grant award via a Notice of Grant Award or letter indicating the amount to be awarded as well as the conditions that might be met.
 The requirements associated with a grant award vary widely from sponsor to sponsor.
 Generally, grant awards are made for a particular period of time, with definite start and end dates; grant awards usually include restrictions on the use of funds and on the reallocation of funds from one budget category to another.
 Most sponsors require periodic progress reports and annual technical and financial reports as well as final technical and financial reports at the end of a project.
 The sponsor expects to receive reports but not to supervise the program.
+Reports are submitted to sponsors to measure the success of the program.